MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ### Filter large test results

 Over time, tests accrue and, for large applications, can easily grow to tens of thousands of tests.
-For these applications with very many tests, it can be hard to navigate through the results to identify test failures, associate root causes, or get ownership of issues.
+For these applications with many tests, it can be hard to navigate through the results to identify test failures, associate root causes, or get ownership of issues.
 Filters make it easy to quickly navigate to the test results of your interest.
 You can filter on **Test Name**, **Outcome** (failed, passed, and more), **Test Files** (files holding tests) and **Owner** (for test files).
 All of the filter criteria are cumulative in nature.